 Cleaning Your Kitchen and Bathroom Cabinets

-For regular cleaning, wipe doors with a damp cloth (either laminate or wood cabinets).
+For regular cabinet cleaning, wipe doors with a damp cloth (either laminate or wood cabinets).
 We advise not to use strong detergents, abrasive cleaners or self polishing waxes on cabinet surfaces as they may cause permanent damage.

 For major cleaning, use warm soapy water and damp cloth to wipe doors.
 Immediately follow with a clean, dry cloth to remove water residue.
 Do not use oil to clean surfaces because wood surfaces are lacquered and oils will not penetrate.